helenafnandes/mood-analyzer-chatbot/README.md

 0. **Optional: Personalizing and Training the Chatbot**

    - This step is optional.
-You can run the bot without personalization, and it will function with its pre-trained responses related to a bakery.
+The bot can be run without personalization, and it will function with its pre-trained responses related to a bakery.
-   - **Personalization**: To tailor the chatbot to your specific context, modify the contents of the `intents.json` and `messages.json` files located in the `personalization_files` directory.
+   - **Personalization**: To tailor the chatbot to a specific context, modify the contents of the `intents.json` and `messages.json` files located in the `personalization_files` directory.
-   - **Training**: After personalization, execute the `training.py` script to train the chatbot with the updated data.
+   - **Training**: After personalization, execute the `training.py` script to train the neural network with the updated data.

 1. **Running the Chatbot Locally**: